 Because morphea affects your appearance, it can be an especially difficult condition to live with.
 You may also be concerned that it will get worse before it goes away.

-If you want counseling or support, ask your doctor for a referral to a mental health professional or contact information for a support group in your area or online.
+If you want counseling or support, ask your doctor for a referral to a mental health professional or information about support groups in your area or online.

 Preparing for your appointment